WICG/view-transitions/scoped-transitions.md

 The algorithm for executing the transition is as follows:

 1. At the next rendering opportunity after `createTransition`, the browser saves the painted output and geometry information for each tagged element under scoped-transition-root.
 The details are described in [7.3.4](https://drafts.csswg.org/css-shared-element-transitions-1/#perform-an-outgoing-capture-algorithm) except transforms are computed relative to the element.
-A task is queued to dispatch the `updateDOM` callback after this step.
+A task is queued to dispatch the `startViewTransition` callback after this step.

 2. For every subsequent rendering opportunity, the browser renders the sub-tree under scoped-transition-root using the cached output captured in step 1.
 This is done by generating the pseudo-element sub-tree (originating from scoped-transition-root) as described in [7.9](https://drafts.csswg.org/css-shared-element-transitions-1/#create-transition-pseudo-elements-algorithm) except only outgoing-image pseudo-elements are generated.
 See [Timing for generating pseudo elements](#timing-for-generating-pseudo-elements) for details.